oneeve8/kobble-data/content/Information.md

 Because a correct understanding of the design of our world provides a basis from which other truths are derived.
 A correct understanding of our place and purpose in the cosmos is the foundation to all our other philosophies, beliefs or world view.
 It provides a foundation upon which to discern and make other decisions about the direction and purpose of our own lives; as well as our ability to help others live more fulfilling and purposeful lives.

+1. Eratosthenes
-1. Circumnavigation
+2. Circumnavigation
-2. Sunrise and Sunset
+3. Sunrise and Sunset
-3. Time Zones
+4. Time Zones
-4. Coriolis Effect
+5. Coriolis Effect
-5. Ships on the Horizon
+6. Ships on the Horizon
-6. Foucault Pendulum
+7. Foucault Pendulum
 7. Upside down moon
 8. Star trails
 9. If Math Works (in the globe model)